menu

 Overview

 Carbon is a tiny town located in the state of Indiana.
 With a population of 259 people and just one neighborhood, Carbon is the 451st largest community in Indiana.
-Carbon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Carbon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Carbon is a blue-collar town, with 63.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Carbon is generally considered to be a blue-collar town.
+63.38% of the Carbon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carbon is a town of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Carbon who work in community and social services (11.27%), food service (5.63%), and sales jobs (4.93%).

-A relatively large number of people in Carbon telecommute to their jobs.
-Overall, about 12.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.68% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle